THE FIRST GREAT PLATONIST

 "For if A is predicated of all B, and B of all C, A must necessarily be predicated of all C" (Prior Analytics I.4.25b).

-Aristotle takes human beings to be sensible substances, so we can consider them to give an example demonstration.
-He does not give the definition, as his works are exploratory, but for the sake of the example we can suppose that to be a human being is to be a rational animal.
+Aristotle takes human beings to be sensible substances, and we can imagine how they would appear in a demonstration.
+Aristotle does not give the definition, as his works are exploratory, but we can suppose for an example that to be a human being is to be a rational animal.

 This definition gives us "the what it is to be."
 In the demonstration we are constructing, it appears as the major premise.
 It tells us that humans are beings whose matter is in the organization and form of a rational animal, and the minor premise tells us that part of being a rational animal is possessing the power to use sensations to have beliefs.